 Note: The older model sprinkler timers will have default schedule which is something similar to:every day, 7AM, every station for 10 minutes.
 Make sure to go through all the station settings when you re-program the controller or your sprinklers may come on when you don’t expect them to.

-It should start with a blinking 12:00pm and now work as expected; you can now set the time.
+It should start with a blinking 12:00pm and now work as expected; you can now set the time and re-program the schedule.

 - Before you do this procedure, you should try doing the basic reset for older controllers first (see above).
 It may work, and you won’t lose your program settings.